 Zoo.
 Drop off natural trees free of ornaments, garland, etc. at the

-picnic area until January 6.
+picnic area until the end of the first week in January.
 The trees will be turned into mulch and

 used to control erosion throughout the zoo.

 - Cullman - Drop off your trees in front of the

 Aquaculture Center of Gadsden State Community College.
 The tree

 branches will be dropped into the school's ponds to encourage the

 spawning of yellow perch.
 The college is located on Wallace Drive in